joshlay/dot/README.md

 # dot

 Yet another dotfiles repo!
-Assumes a relatively recent Linux desktop; _I use Fedora btw_.
+Files are organized by hostname, maintained by `update.sh`.

-Feel free to borrow these or send PRs :)
+_Most_ will assume a relatively recent Linux desktop; _I use Fedora btw :)_ PRs are always welcome.